OCTOBER 15th / 16th 2026 TOULOUSE FRANCE

 A unique training conference by teachers for teachers

-Keynote Speaker 2026: Ian Gilbert
+Keynote Speakers 2026: Ian Gilbert & Dame Alison Peacock

 Venue 2026: International School of Toulouse, France